History of Nick Castellanos in Timeline

 March 4, 1992: Nicholas Castellanos Born

-On September 29, 2017, Nick Castellanos recorded his 100th RBI of the season, becoming the 10th player in Tigers history to drive in more than 100 runs at the age of 25 or younger, and the first player to do so since Miguel Cabrera in 2008.
+In 2017, Nicholas Castellanos became the 10th player in Tigers history to drive in more than 100 runs at the age of 25 or younger, and the first player to do so since Miguel Cabrera in 2008.

 2009: Pan American Junior Championships Gold Medal

-In 2009, Nick Castellanos played for the United States national baseball team in the Pan American Junior Championships, where he batted .356 and led all players with 14 runs scored, as the team won the gold medal.
-He was also named to the All-Tournament team.
+In 2009, Castellanos played for the United States national baseball team at the Pan American Junior Championships, where he batted .356 and led the tournament with 14 runs scored, helping the team win the gold medal.
+He was named to the All-Tournament team.

-In the 2009 Under Armour All-America Baseball Game, Nick Castellanos won Most Valuable Player honors with three runs, four doubles and three RBIs.
+In the 2009 Under Armour All-America Baseball Game, played at Wrigley Field, Castellanos won Most Valuable Player honors with three runs, four doubles, and three RBIs.

-In 2010, Nick Castellanos was drafted out of high school by the Detroit Tigers, becoming a top prospect in baseball.
+In 2010, Nicholas Castellanos was drafted out of high school by the Detroit Tigers, becoming a top prospect in baseball.

 2011: Tigers Minor League Player of the Year

-In 2011, Nick Castellanos played for the West Michigan Whitecaps, batting .312 with 7 home runs and 76 RBIs, leading the Midwest League with 158 hits.
-He was named the Tigers' minor league position player of the year.
+In 2011, while playing for the West Michigan Whitecaps, Castellanos batted .312 with 7 home runs and 76 RBIs, leading the Midwest League with 158 hits.
+He was named the Detroit Tigers' minor league position player of the year.

-In May 2012, Nick Castellanos was named the Tigers' minor league player after batting .402 with 32 RBIs in 55 games for Class-A Lakeland.
+In May 2012, Nicholas Castellanos was named the Detroit Tigers' minor league player of the month.

 2012: All-Star Futures Game MVP

-In 2012, Castellanos appeared in the All-Star Futures Game and was named its Most Valuable Player.
+In 2012, Castellanos participated in the All-Star Futures Game and earned the Most Valuable Player award.

-On September 1, 2013, Nick Castellanos made his Major League Baseball (MLB) debut with the Detroit Tigers.
+On September 1, 2013, Nicholas Castellanos made his Major League Baseball debut with the Detroit Tigers.

 2013: Toledo Mud Hens

-In 2013, Nick Castellanos was optioned to the Toledo Mud Hens, batting .276 with 18 home runs and 76 RBIs.
-He appeared in the Triple-A All-Star Game and was named to the International League's post-season All-Star team.
+At the start of the 2013 season, Castellanos was optioned to the Toledo Mud Hens of the Class AAA International League, where he batted .276 with 18 home runs and 76 RBIs.
+He also appeared in the Triple-A All-Star Game and was named to the International League's post-season All-Star team.

 April 9, 2014: First MLB Home Run

-On April 9, 2014, Nick Castellanos hit his first MLB home run off Josh Beckett of the Los Angeles Dodgers at Dodger Stadium.
-He finished the season as the Detroit Tigers/Detroit Sports Media Association Rookie of the Year.
+On April 9, 2014, Nicholas Castellanos hit his first MLB home run off Josh Beckett of the Los Angeles Dodgers at Dodger Stadium.

 2014: Starting Third Baseman